 Trek through the restricted Nar and Phu valleys — hidden Tibetan villages at the back of the Annapurna massif.
 You will walk 5-7 hours per day to a maximum of 4,300m.

 A portion of every booking supports the Nagarjun Learning Center, founded by our family in 2019.
 Today, 70 children receive free education and hot meals daily at our flagship centre in Saldum Village, Dhading District.
-We have also provided free medical care to 600+ people and reached 275+ women through empowerment programmes.
+We have also provided free medical care to 600+ people and reached 275+ women through support programmes.
 The centre is verified and listed on the UN Partner Portal.

 When you trek with us, you are not just climbing mountains — you are building futures.
 Trek With a Purpose.